-Paper title Reproductive Immunology update
+Paper title Reproductive immunology update

-Paper number SCAAC(06/14)02
+Paper number SCAAC(02/15)08

-Meeting date 4 June 2014
+Meeting date 04 February 2015

-Agenda item 7
+Agenda item 8

-Author Anna Rajakumar (Senior Policy Officer)
+Author Sarah Testori (Scientific and Clinical Policy Manager)

-For information or decision?
-Decision
+Information/decision Decision

 Resource implications None

-Implementation Update to the HFEA website
+Implementation Update the patient information on the HFEA website

-Communication Update to the HFEA website
+Communication Update the HFEA website, to be referred to in responses to relevant patient queries

 Organisational risk Low

-Recommendation to the Committee Members are asked to: Review the recent literature in this area and consider the safety and efficacy issues that may arise from such techniques.
+Committee recommendation Members are asked to: Review the recent literature in this area and consider the safety and efficacy issues that may arise from such techniques.
 Review the HFEA website text (Annex A) and provide comments to the Executive, relating to possible updates and changes including any studies they feel should be added to the website text as highlighted articles.

 Evaluation None

 Annexes Annex A: Current website information